 What are Winch Straps?

-Winch straps, also known as recovery straps or tow straps, are heavy-duty straps used in conjunction with a winch to tow or recover vehicles and other objects.
+Winch straps, sometimes referred to as flatbed winch straps or vehicle recovery straps, are heavy-duty straps used in conjunction with a winch to tow or recover vehicles and other objects.

 Unlike other towing accessories, such as chains or cables, winch straps are made from flexible, lightweight materials that provide superior strength and durability.